lewark/inv.lua/README.md

 # inv.lua

-This software provides a highly configurable inventory management and autocrafting system for ComputerCraft:Tweaked / Restitched.
-Complex sequences of recipes can be automatically crafted using a crafting turtle alongside arbitrary crafting machines such as furnaces.
-A streamlined client interface is also provided, and this interface was created using a [custom GUI toolkit](https://github.com/knector01/gui.lua).
+This software provides a lightweight, configurable inventory management and autocrafting system for ComputerCraft:Tweaked / Restitched.
+Sequences of recipes can be automatically crafted using a crafting turtle alongside crafting machines such as furnaces.
+A client interface is also provided, allowing quick retrieval and crafting of items, and this interface was created using a [custom GUI toolkit](https://github.com/knector01/gui.lua).

 ## Installation